sandialabs/slycat/docs/source/manual/DAC_Manual/TableSorting.rst

 If the full header is truncated (e.g. Latitu …), the full column name can be viewed by hovering over the column header, or column can be resized.

-If a table is sorted, the table export button (see :ref:`DownloadDataTable`) will order the exported table rows in the sorted order.
+If a table is sorted, the table export button (see :ref:`DownloadTableData`) will order the exported table rows in the sorted order.